openrndr/orx/orx-fx/README.md

 ### Dither
  - `ADither` - a selection of dithering effects
  - `CMYKHalftone` - a configurable CMYK halftoning effect
+ - `Crosshatch` - crosshatching effect
+ - `LumaHalftone` - a halftoning effect based on luminosity
  ### Edges
   - `LumaSobel` - A Sobel-kernel based luminosity edge detector
   - `EdgesWork` - An edges filter doubling as erosion